CS130-W20/team-A9/README.md

 The tests automatically create a test database within rds

 When running Selenium tests for a certain browser, make sure that your browser's WebDriver is installed.
 FireFox should have it built in, but for another browser like Chrome (found [here](https://sites.google.com/a/chromium.org/chromedriver/downloads)), make sure to install it.
+When using chromedrive, make sure the executable is located in your $PATH.

 /website/tests/form_tests.py - test signup form validation, test post / edit jobs
 /website/tests/volunteer_dashboard_tests.py - test volunteer dashboard view is returned and has correct data for upcoming and finished rides